Skip to main content

 Associate Scientist, Health Policy and Management

-Conan Dickson works closely with student in the health leadership and management programs.
+Conan Dickson works closely with students in the health leadership and management programs.
 He believes that cultural competencies reflected by the work of the IDARE Committee are critically important to future leaders and it is our responsibility to actively create a nurturing environment for multi-directional inclusive learning.

 Headshot of Hossein Zare